Pedro Navaja in G

 Voice Leading

-The bass line moves through G to D# (descending major third), D# to D (descending half step), D to A# (descending major third), A# to F (descending perfect fourth).
+The bass line moves through G to F (descending whole step), F to G# (ascending minor third), G# to G (descending half step), G to C (ascending perfect fourth), C to D# (ascending minor third), D# to A# (descending perfect fourth).
 A half-step bass movement creates a strong leading-tone pull that demands resolution.
 The root motion by larger intervals (fourths and fifths) gives each chord change a strong, decisive character.
-When the progression loops, the bass returns from F to G by whole step.
+When the progression loops, the bass returns from A# to G by minor third.

 Scales for Improvisation